Singhrituraj114/Heart-Disease-prediction/README.md

 Heart Disease Prediction System: A Machine Learning Approach to Early Diagnosis ❤️ Project Overview
 The Heart Disease Prediction System is a robust, data-driven machine learning application designed to assess an individual's risk of developing heart disease.
-By analyzing a comprehensive set of patient health parameters, the system provides an early, objective, and quantifiable prediction.
+By analyzing patient health parameters, the system provides an early, objective, and quantifiable prediction.
 This tool serves as a critical asset for proactive and preventative healthcare, empowering clinicians with data-backed insights for early intervention and patient triage.

 Core Objective
 The primary objective is to develop, train, and validate a highly accurate and efficient predictive model capable of discerning the presence of heart disease (a binary classification task) from clinical data.
 The project aims to deliver a reliable system to support timely and informed diagnostic decisions.